MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-storage.md

 ---
 title:  Export data to storage
-description: This article describes Export data to storage in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 02/21/2023
+description: Learn how to export data to external storage. ms.reviewer: orspodek ms.topic: reference ms.date: 11/05/2023
 ---
-# Export data to storage
+# Export data to external storage

 Executes a query and writes the first result set to an external storage, specified by a [storage connection string](../../api/connection-strings/storage-connection-strings.md).

 ## Permissions